 Day 7: Break Things Up

 Day 7 means 11 burpees, and things are starting to get tough!
 If you need to, it's perfectly acceptable to break up your burpees into smaller sets.
-You can either opt to do smaller sets as part of one session or spread them out throughout the day.
+You can either do smaller sets as part of one session or spread them out during the day.